 - Port Zeebrugge-Bruges (outer port) has an LNG terminal operated by Fluxys and supplying with gas northwestern European countries (Belgium, Holland, France, Germany, Luxemburg, the UK), as well as some southern European countries.
 From here, gas from the UK is shipped to European destinations through the port's grid.
 In the inner port, Fluxys operates an LNG storage terminal with 2 storage tanks (total capacity over 114,000 m3).
 The facility has another tank for liquefied nitrogen (capacity over 19,000 m3).

 - Gassco Norway (inner port) operates the Zeepipe Terminal serving transportation of gas from the Norwegian continental shelf.

 In the outer and inner port areas are located Ro-Ro terminals serving roll-on/roll-off vessels.
 The berthing areas are Britannia Dock (4 berths), Swedish Quay (1 berth) and the new Albert II Dock (1 berth).

-- DFDS Seaways (Danish shipping company, outer port) operates the Rysyth-Zeebrugge freight ferry route linking Belgium to Scotland (Rosyth / Edinburgh) with 3 weekly scheduled sailings in both directions (24-hour ferry travel time).
+- DFDS Seaways (Danish shipping company, outer port) operates the Rosyth-Zeebrugge freight ferry route linking Belgium to Scotland (Rosyth-Edinburgh) with 3 weekly-scheduled crossings in both directions (24-hour ferry travel time).

 - C.RO Ports Netherlands BV (outer port) operates a Ro-Ro terminal in outer port (Britannia Dock, Hermes Quay, 10 berths) dedicated to handling, storing and transporting vehicles (new cars, light vehicles, trucks, buses), trailers and containers.
 In inner port (Canada Quay) the company operates a Ro-Ro terminal for new cars (with 4 berths).